 US Dollar - Turkish Lira Forecast

 “As long as an acute financial crisis can be avoided, the move is likely to be gradual,” the bank commented in a research note on 2 September 2022.
+This is another accurate Turkish Lira price forecast.

 Just after the elections, Wells Fargo forecasts that the Turkish lira will reach a new record low of 23 against the dollar by the end of June, and then 25 as early as next year.
 They expect Turkey’s unorthodox monetary and economic policy frameworks to remain in place going forward.